 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Running belts don’t get as much attention as a great pair of running shoes or a really comfortable pair of leggings, but once you wear one, you may never go back.
-The best running belts accommodate all your essentials, from your phone to your keys, without affecting your stride or adding a lot of bulk to your waist.
-When you find the right fit, you’ll barely notice it’s there.
+Running belts don’t get as much attention as the best running shoes or the best workout leggings, but once you wear one, you may never go back.
+The best running belts and waistpacks accommodate all your essentials, from your phone to your keys, without affecting your stride or adding a lot of bulk to your waist.

 Unfortunately, if you don’t find the right fit, you’ll be dealing with incessant bouncing, shifting, and probably chafing.
 No, thanks!

 If you’re new to running belts, or you’re searching for the right one, we’re here to help.
-We spent several weeks testing almost two dozen models in every kind of design, from a stretchy minimalist band to a fanny pack style with a fully functioning phone pocket.
-We took them on rugged trail runs and more leisurely dog walks to narrow it down to this list of our six favorites.
+Avid runners and GGR writers and experts Amanda Capritto, Lauren Strong, Anthony O’Reilly, and Nicole Davis (who are also all certified personal trainers), spent several weeks testing almost two dozen models in every kind of design, from the best running belts with water bottles, to a stretchy minimalist band, to a fanny pack style with a fully functioning phone pocket.
+We took them on rugged trail runs and more leisurely dog walks to narrow it down to this list of our favorites.

 Best Running Belt Overall: Nathan TrailMix Plus Hydration Belt